Chickamauga Dam: Renovations

 By the early 2000s, the concrete of the original lock had deteriorated due to "concrete growth" caused by chemical reactions between its constituent cement and rock aggregate.
 A $375 million project to replace the lock began in 2003.
 The new 110 by 660 ft lock was scheduled to be completed by 2014.
 Progress was hampered, however, by lack of funding due to the depletion of the Inland Waterways Trust Fund that finances U.S. Army Corps of Engineers work on river navigation infrastructure.
 Some $52 million in additional funding was made available for the project under the American Recovery and Reinvestment Act of 2009.
 By 2013, $183 million had been spent, the total estimated cost of the project had grown to $693 million as a result of delays and increasing costs for construction materials, and an additional five years of work was estimated to remain.
-The existing lock is expected to become unsafe for continued use some time before 2023.
+The existing lock was expected to become unsafe for continued use some time before 2023.
+As of June 2024, completion of lock repairs is expected by November 2026.

 In October 2004 TVA installed a new warning system to alert individuals downstream when the dam is releasing water.
 The warning measures include strobe lights, signs and alarm horns.

-TVA conducts periodic maintenance on Chickamauga Dam using sawcut expansion holes, a type of expansion joint used in concrete construction.
+TVA conducts periodic maintenance on Chickamauga Dam using saw-cut expansion holes, a type of expansion joint used in concrete construction.
 In 2010, engineering contractor S&ME used a Geoprobe drill to open and repair the expansion holes and cut new joints.

 Recreation

 The Riverpark Area at the Chickamauga Dam has a boat ramp, fishing piers, day-use areas, restrooms, shelter rentals, and walking and biking trails.
-On the shoals, below the dam, fisherman use conventional and fly tackle to fish for striped bass, large mouth bass, small mouth bass.
+On the shoals, below the dam, fisherman use conventional and fly tackle to fish for striped bass, large mouth bass, and small mouth bass.